nastja4/meet/README.md

 ## Serverless Functions

-Meet App utilizes serverless functions to efficiently handle various backend tasks.
-These functions play a crucial role in performing tasks such as user authentication and fetching event data from the Google Calendar API.
+Meet App utilizes serverless functions to efficiently handle various backend tasks, including user authentication and fetching event data from the Google Calendar API.
+In this project, these serverless functions are hosted on AWS Lambda, which is a serverless computing service provided by Amazon Web Services.
+AWS Lambda allows us to run code without the need to provision or manage servers, making it a convenient choice for serverless architecture in web applications.

 ### Benefits of Serverless Functions